Spanish (SPN)

 SPN 102.
 Elementary Spanish II.
 3 Credit Hours.

-Prerequisite: SPN 101 or permission of the department chair.
+Prerequisite: SPN 101 or permission of the chair.

 SPN 201.
 Intermediate Spanish I. 3 Credit Hours.